-Stop ground travel by pulling both steering levers backward to the NEUTRAL-PARK position (tractor not moving) and then moving the FSC lever to the NEUTRAL-PARK position.
+5. Stop ground travel by pulling both steering levers backward to the NEUTRAL position (tractor not moving) and then moving the FSC lever to the NEUTRAL-PARK position.

-NOTE: If the tractor creeps forward or backward with the FSC lever in the NEUTRAL-PARK position, the transaxle control needs to be adjusted.
-Refer to ADJUSTMENTS for Step 3 - Neutral Position Adjustment in the Maintenance Instructions.
+NOTE: If the tractor creeps forward or backward with the FSC lever in the NEUTRAL-PARK position, the transmission control needs to be adjusted.
+Refer to ADJUSTMENTS for Transmission Control, Step 3 - Neutral Function Adjustment in the Maintenance Instructions.